 If you ask anyone for a gelato recommendation in Split, it will be Ela’s Ice Cream.
 They have a wide variety of delicious flavours that they allow you to try beforehand.

-Our favourites are the vegan chocolate, the white chocolate and the raspberry ice cream.
+I tried a lot of flavours here, but my favourites were the vegan chocolate, and the white chocolate andn raspberry ice cream.

 How to get around in Split